sailoog/openplotter-documentation/en/sd_card.md

 ![](sd.png)

+You need an SD card to work as a hard disk of your system and where you will instal the operative system.
 The Raspberry Pi 2 should work with any micro-SD-compatible card, although there are some guidelines that should be followed:

 A minimum of 4GB is required but 8GB is recommended.